epc002/cablemodemdata/README.md

 2017-04-13 paul chevalier

 <a href="https://rawgit.com/epc002/cablemodemdata/master/index.html"> <img src="./misc/example-graphs.png" alt= "Select this for a live dygraph using example files within this repository"> </a>
 <b> Select the image to present a live instance using files in this repository.
-Try out the rolling average entries, and use the range selector bars under each graph to move around and zoom in the timeline. (note that it auto-refreshes every 5 mnutes)</b>
+Try out the rolling average entries(default=10), and use the range selector bars under each graph to move around and zoom in the timeline. (note that the page auto-refreshes every 5 mnutes)</b>

 <p>
 <b>The Goal:</b><br>